F5EMEA/oltra/use-cases/cis-examples/cis-crd/VirtualServer/Basic/README.md

 ```
 kubectl apply -f virtual-single-pool.yml
 ```
-CIS will create a Virtual Server on BIG-IP with VIP `10.1.10.55` and will attach a policy that forwards all traffic to pool echo-svc when the Host Header is equal to `app1.f5demo.local`.
+> Note: CIS will create a Virtual Server on BIG-IP with VIP `10.1.10.55` and will attach a policy that forwards all traffic to pool echo-svc when the Host Header is equal to `app1.f5demo.local`.

 Confirm that the VS CRD is deployed correctly.
 You should see `Ok` under the Status column for the VirtualServer that was just deployed.
 ```